Halton Market Analysis

 Here’s the latest data on how many days on market it took for homes to sell in Halton.

-One of the clearest indicators of how it felt to be buying or selling in Halton in April is how long it took for a home to sell.
-The average days on market in Halton in April was 31 days, compared to 35 days in March.
-That was a modest decrease, with average days on market down about 11% from March, or 4 days lower month over month.
-In practical terms, the market would have felt somewhat faster.
-Compared to April of last year, average days on market was up about 17%, or 4 days higher.
+One of the clearest indicators of how it felt to be buying or selling in Halton in May is how long it took for a home to sell.
+The average days on market in Halton in May was 31 days, compared to 31 days in April.
+That means the time it took homes to sell was unchanged from the previous month.
+In practical terms, the pace of the market would have felt about the same.
+Compared to May of last year, average days on market was up about 11%, or 3 days higher.

 The other statistic that gives us a good idea of how it feels to buy and sell in this month’s market is the sale to list price ratio.
 This is a percentage that tells us how close to the price the sellers wanted they actually received from buyers.
 If the sale to list price ratio is 100%, it means buyers paid exactly what the sellers were asking for the property.
 If it’s under 100%, then the buyers negotiated a discount and if it’s over 100%, then the sellers got even more than they were asking for as a sale price.